 “But it wasn’t clear how much lower would be beneficial,” he says.
 Bringing blood pressure down too low can cause dizziness and lightheadedness, which puts older people at risk for falls.
 And some data suggests pushing diastolic blood pressure (the lower number in a reading) too low might actually increase the risk for heart attacks.

-“If you start out at 160 and are treated for high blood pressure, there seems to be an increase in risk of death when you go below 120,” says kidney physiologist Michael Hultström, an associate professor of physiology and intensive care medicine at Uppsala University in Sweden.
+“If you start out at 160 and are treated for high blood pressure, there seems to be an increase in risk of death when you go below 120,” says Dr. Michael Hultström, a kidney physiologist and associate professor of physiology and intensive care medicine at Uppsala University in Sweden.

 In other words, we still don’t have a solid reason to assume that when it comes to blood pressure, lower numbers mean better health.
 And continually moving the goalpost for what’s considered “normal” can throw patients for a loop.